Self-supervised representation learning from 12-lead ECG data: Experiments

 The goal is to investigate if pretrained models are less susceptible to physiological noise.
 The results in \Cref{fig:noise} reveal an interesting pattern: For the \textit{4FC+2LSTM+2FC}-models, the \textit{CPC}-pretrained model shows a considerably improved robustness to noise compared to its supervised counterpart.
 However, both models turn out to be less robust than the considerably less complex \textit{xresnet1d}-models.
-For the latter, the \textit{BYOL}-pretrained models with physiological noise shows the strongest overall performance and also performs considerably stronger than the corresponding supervised model.
-This result provides a strong argument for pretraining with domain-specific noise transformations even if it comes at the cost of a slight performance during noiseless evaluation, see \Cref{tab:summary}.
+For the latter, the \textit{BYOL}-pretrained model with physiological noise shows the strongest overall performance and also performs considerably stronger than the corresponding supervised model, which is to a certain degree an expected result as the model experienced a comparable kind of noise during pretraining.
+This result provides a strong argument for pretraining with domain-specific noise transformations even if it comes at the cost of a slight performance loss compared to the best-performing pretraining procedure during noiseless evaluation, see \Cref{tab:summary}.
 Somewhat surprisingly, the \textit{BYOL}-pretraining with the artificial (RRC,TO)-transformation even lead to a reduced robustness compared to the supervised \textit{xresnet1d50}.
 As a final remark, the noise levels 3 and beyond are already strongly dominated by noise and correspond to situations that will rarely be encountered in real-world scenarios.